Progress Report

 3. Future plans

-In the future, to verify the results of vagus nerve stimulation obtained in mice, we will try to perform vagus nerve stimulation in monkeys and analysis of glucose metabolism in epilepsy patients with implanted human vagus nerve stimulators.
+In the future, we will try to analyze glucose metabolism in epilepsy patients with implanted vagus nerve stimulator in order to validate the results of vagus nerve stimulation obtained in mice in humans.
 This will lead to the development of methods to prevent and treat diabetes using vagus nerve stimulation.